Ishpreet-Singh264/pokemon_mini_project/README.md

 - **TCP Sockets:** We used TCP sockets to ensure reliable communication between the client and the server.
 - **Shared Header:** We created a `common.h` file to define the Pokemon structure and port settings in one place.
 This ensures both the Client and Server use the exact same data format.
+- **Port 8080:** Although the assignment specified port 80, we changed the listening port to 8080.
+This ensures that the server runs without needing administrator privileges (no sudo required).
 - **Separation of Logic:**
   - The Server handles all File I/O for the database (pokemon.csv).
   - The Client handles the User Interface and saving the results to the local machine.